 Movement or transition of a learner from non-formal education sector to formal sector or vice versa at a qualified level or class of choice.
 An example is a learner that has completed primary six equivalent at non-formal education sector and joins formal sector at JSS class through common entrance or any stipulated criterion.

 These are physically challenged people, i.e. people with one disability or the other.

 What do we mean by Traditional Class or Primer-Based Class?

 This is a method where learners are taught with the same method a teacher in primary school is using.
 In this method, a Facilitator assists the learner either in basic literacy, post literacy or continuing education using chalkboard and primers (textbooks).

 What is a Quaranic Education/Center?

-This is a traditional Islamic Center where learners (children, youths and adults) are taught Arabic Language and Islamic injunctions.
-In the northern part of the country, most of the learners in these Centers are Almajiris, i.e. migrant learners.
+This is a traditional Islamic Centre where learners (children, youths and adults) are taught Arabic Language and Islamic injunctions.
+In the northern part of the country, most of the learners in these Centres are Almajiris, i.e. migrant learners.
 Some of these Quranic Schools have agreed to integrate core subjects like English Language, Mathematics, Local Language and Social Studies into their curriculum while few others have not.
 Those that have agreed are referred to as Integrated Quranic Centres.
 The core subjects integrated are sometimes referred to as western education.

 What is Literacy Radio?

-This is method where learners learn basic literacy or post literacy using radio.
+This is a method where learners learn basic literacy or post literacy using radio.
 Instead of a teacher being physically present with the learners, the radio teacher is in the Radio Station broadcasting the lesson.
 Learners listen to the Radio broadcast and act on the instruction of the Radio Teacher.
 They also obtain further assistance in learning from facilitators during face-to-face meetings.